angular/angular/aio/content/guide/reactive-forms.md

 ## Advanced usage with Form Arrays

 When building forms, a `FormArray` is an alternative to a `FormGroup` in that you manage any number of unnamed controls to represent a set of values for a control.
 You can dynamically insert and remove controls from the array and the value is recalculated along with the status of the overall control.
-Let’s add an array of aliases to the `ProfileEditor` form component.
+Add an array of aliases to the `ProfileEditor` form component.

-### Import the FormArray
+### Import the `FormArray`

 Import the `FormArray` symbol from `@angular/forms` to use for type information.
 The `FormBuilder` service is ready to create a `FormArray` instance.